CTTD-EPEACE/sustainability-hack/Idea/README.md

 TITLE:
-    Efficiently consuming renewabl energy from One unique platform
+    Efficiently consuming renewable energy from One unique platform

 IDEA/SOLUTION: <br/>
      <p> In renewable energy sector, finding power consumption and carbon emmission from different energies are quite difficult when dealing with IT and Non-IT industries, Gated community residential area and government offices. </p><br/>